 John F. Kennedy, for instance, will forever be remembered for his inaugural address: “Ask not what your country can do for you; ask what you can do for your country.”
-While for Martin Luther King his I Have a Dream Speech – American Rhetoric, delivered 28 August 1963 has always been a historic masterpiece.
+While for Martin Luther King his I Have a Dream Speech – American Rhetoric, delivered 28 August 1963, is already remembered as a historic masterpiece.

 Unfortunately, there seems to be a shortage of good political speeches lately going by the recent incidents where leaders have treated themselves to a to a public scoff by reciting plagiarized speeches.

 Ghana’s President-elect Nana Akufo-Addo became the latest victim to suffer a global shame over the weekend after it emerged that his inaugural address plagiarized quotes from speeches by U.S. presidents Bill Clinton and George W. Bush.